David-Coles-DC/reposit-test/README.md

 # Reposit Test - David Coles
 ***
 ## Overview
-Make sure you have all of the npm packages by running
+Make sure you have all the npm packages by running
 ```
 npm install
 ```